-The pins described in Table 13 comprise the physical interface between the user's programming device and the serial port of the AD9246.
+The pins described in Table 13 comprise the physical interface between the user's programming device and the serial port of the AD9254.
 The SCLK and CSB pins function as inputs when using the SPI interface.
 The SDIO pin is bidirectional, functioning as an input during write phases and as an output during readback.

 The SPI interface is flexible enough to be controlled by either PROM or PIC microcontrollers.
 This provides the user with the ability to use an alternate method to program the ADC.
-One method is described in detail in the AN-812 Application Note.
+One method is described in detail in Application Note AN-812, Microcontroller-Based Serial Port Interface Boot Circuit.